tobek/headsoak/notes.md

   - is your location just your query, or the query and where you've scrolled to?
   - should your location be remembered across all machines, or should each machine locally remember its location? configurable?
 - should + button for new tag on nut (and resulting field) be on the right side, so that it's always in the same place?
+- SHARING: should it be on a per-note basis, per-tag basis, or both? both might get messy

 #### private notes/tags